-If you are an employee in a startup company and have an opportunity to buy stock at a very low price, you can buy using IRA to avoid triggering any taxes.
+If you are an employee in a startup company and have an opportunity to buy stock, you can exercise then deposit the shares into an IRA.

 Holding Private Shares in an IRA